backstage/backstage/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the [Spotify FOSS Code of Conduct][code-of-conduct].
+This project adheres to the [CNCF Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.

 [code-of-conduct]: https://github.com/backstage/backstage/blob/master/CODE_OF_CONDUCT.md